With the release of the Curse of Osiris DLC, Bungie has pushed Xur's arrival back a few hours. He'll now appear every

-Xur has arrived in Destiny 2 once again, and will stick around until the Tuesday reset.
+Xur has arrived in Destiny 2 once again, and his offering of Exotics will stick around until the Tuesday reset.
 His location is marked in your in-game director, so just mark his icon and follow your HUD.
 Here's where he is and what you should buy from him.

-- Vigilance Wing, an Exotic pulse rifle, for 29 legendary shards
+- The Jade Rabbit, an Exotic scout rifle, for 29 legendary shards

-- Peacekeepers, Titan boots, for 23 legendary shards
+- Synthoceps, Exotic Titan gauntlets, for 23 legendary shards

-- Vesper of Radius, a Warlock chest, for 23 legendary shards
+- Karnstein Armlets, an Exotic Warlock gauntlets, for 23 legendary shards